EtherSystem/MajorMiseries/README.md

 If Black Lung Risk reaches 100, it becomes Black Lung.

-Black Lung exposure and Black Lung Risk can be avoided by wearing a respirator.
+Black Lung exposure and Black Lung Risk can be avoided by wearing a respirator with active protection.
+Blocking coal exposure consumes canister condition slowly.

 ### Black Lung